 pricing.
 Sponsors who intend to sell alcohol at an all-College event must submit the

-all-College event notification form and obtain the approval of the Assistant Director
+all-College event notification form and obtain the approval of the Director or Assistant

-of Leadership Activities at least three weeks in advance of the proposed event.
+Director of Leadership Activities at least three weeks in advance of the proposed

 - With the exception of Falstaff’s, alcoholic beverages must be served and consumed